These Lessons introduce you to pronunciation systems in world languages. They build on the IPA lessons.

 Complementary distribution, free variation & contrastive phonemes

-If we want to identify the phonemes of Spanish, we must find how sounds are distinguished from each another.
-When one sound cannot be related to another sound, the two sounds are said to contrast.
+If we want to identify the phonemes of a language, we must find how sounds are distinguished from each another.
+When switching one sound for another sound results in a different word, the two sounds are said to contrast.
 We can test for phonemes by using pairs of distinct words that differ in one sound and one sound only.
 For instance, the word pair /sej/ and /dej/ differs by one sound only.
 Since English speakers hear "say" and "day" as two different words, they must also hear /s/ and /d/ as two distinct sounds (phonemes), not as versions of the same sound (allophones).
 Such sets of words that allow us to test for contrastive phonemes are called minimal pairs.

 When one sound can be switched out for another without changing meaning, we have an example of free variation.
 A well-known example in English is the pair /tə'mɑɾow/, /tə'meɾow/.
 We would write the two pronunciations as [tə'meɾow] ~ [tə'mɑɾow], or "tomayto varies with tomahto".
 In this case, [e] and [ɑ] are heard as two versions of the same sound.
 Free variants are non-contrastive, since they are not heard as two distinct sounds but as variants of the same sound.
 They are allophones of the same phoneme.